evernost/rootsOfChaos/README.md

 - [ ] Add an amplitude constraint to avoid massive jumps when interpolating from one polynomial to the other
 - [ ] On the way to stabilisation/reduction, show how the polynomial (and its roots?) evolves
 - [ ] Find a way to generate bandlimited signal from the periodic patterns of the map
+- [ ] Is there a way to derive orbits of size 2N from orbits of size N?
+They seem 'close' in a polynomial sense